beastsaber/bsaber/src/collections/posts/beat-cancer-charity-event.md

 ---
 title: Beat Cancer Charity Event
-section: announcements
+section: articles
 category: event
 publish: 2024-11-16T14:07:00.000Z
-homepageText: The Beat Cancer charity event is live now!
-Tune in to support an important cause!
+homepageText: BEAT CANCER will be an in-person charity event focused on raising   money against Pancreatic Cancer.
+Attending will be over 20 prominent members   of the community all for raising money for this very important cause.
 image: /static/uploads/posts/beatcancer-square.jpg
 showInPostListing: true
 ---